My Plantiful Cooking

 Making dough

 • Combine flour, sugar, yeast, and salt into the stand mixer.
-Gently add in the milk and butter mixture.
+Gently pour in the milk and butter mixture.

 • Mix it on low until a smooth batter forms, scraping the sides if necessary.
-The dough will be on the tackier side, but still shapable.
-If the dough is too wet, add more flour, a tablespoon at a time.
-I ended up adding 3 more tablespoons. (
+The dough will be quite wet, but not overly sticky.
+Add more flour, a tablespoon at a time, if needed.

 Shaping dough

-• Flour working surface and hands.
-Gently punch down the dough, and grab a small handful of dough (around 70g/2.5 oz) and roll it into a ball, then flatten it to a disk around 3 inches wide.
+• Flour the working surface and hands with cornmeal.
+Grab a small handful of dough (around 70g/2.5 oz) and roll it into a ball, then flatten it to a disk around 3 inches wide.

 • Place it on a baking sheet/plate floured with cornmeal to prevent sticking.